andrewgreen76/flygreen/README.md

 To help individuals, with or without a technical background, to:
 - fill in the gaps left by their formal education or, if they didn't have any, provide them with comprehensive alternative education;
-- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.);
   - (especially for beginners)
     - hone their programming skills,
     - internalize key programming and engineering concepts,
     - learn about different systems,
     - understand and build a perspective on modern computing through studying its history.
+- grow a portfolio;
+- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.);

 __________________________________________________________________________
 The MANIFESTO is: